 There is currently 256,000 square foot of available space to let in North of Mayfair, which equates to a vacancy rate of 4.1%

 Staying with the theme of travelling back in time to the era of the aforementioned Sherlock Holmes, why not pop down to the eccentric little boozer named Seymour’s Parlour.
 Its red walls and wooden furniture give its a regal feel while the champagne cocktails go hand-in-hand with the grand settings and the award-winning afternoon tea should not be missed.

 Lunchtime options include the usual high-street specials, but there are a couple of restaurants where a steal can be had.
-At The Boxcar Butcher & Grill on New Quebec Street you’re literally sitting beside the cut of meat you’re having for lunch (the £15 sirloin is recommended), while OHISAMA Sushi on Paddington Street has you covered for nigri and sashimi goodness.
+At The Boxcar Butcher & Grill on New Quebec Street, you’re literally sitting beside the cut of meat you’re having for lunch (the £15 sirloin is recommended), while OHISAMA Sushi on Paddington Street has you covered for nigiri and sashimi goodness.

 The Boxcar Butcher & Grill

 An area with hidden gems – like this charming mews

 Knight Frank’s experts are here to help take the hard work out of finding your next office space.